Destinations Greece Athens

 The photographed old town · One afternoon · Never your base

-The old town at the foot of the Acropolis — bougainvillea, painted shutters, menus in five languages.
-Walk it once at dawn, before the cruise crowds.
-Anafiotika, the pocket on the north slope built by Anafi stonemasons in the 1840s, is the only corner that still feels like a village.
-If you must eat here, Klepsidra; everywhere else runs the tourist menu.
+The old town at the foot of the Acropolis: bougainvillea, painted shutters, menus in five languages.
+Walk it once at dawn, before the cruise crowds land.
+Anafiotika, the pocket on the north slope built by Anafi stonemasons in the 1840s, is the one corner that still reads as a village.
+If you have to eat here, make it Klepsidra; everywhere else runs the tourist menu.

 Anafiotika at dawnOne afternoonNot for sleeping